 to Spain by Luis Vallejo.
 Here's what Mariusz wrote...

-uniperus is imported but as with the other trees,
+"Juniperus is imported but as with the other trees,

-all the ramification was developed in Spain
+all the ramification was developed in Spain"

 Blue skies and bonsai at Luis Vallejo's Museo de Bonsai near Madrid